Get notified of page updates

 off

-Treating cancer with chemotherapy
+Treating Cancer with Chemotherapy

 Chemotherapy can work well to treat certain cancers, but it may also cause many side effects.
 Doctors use tumor marker tests to determine which patients are more or less likely to benefit from chemotherapy.
 These tests can also help doctors select which treatments are most likely to be effective.